mike-sierra/deotp/README.md

     `else`, `fi`)

 Once you get to those last three sections, you should be able to design some powerful commands of your own.
+However, every effort was made to ignore anything more esoteric having to do with administering your computer or networks.

 ## Deep End of the Pool Emacs and Regular Expressions